 What does cargo insurance cover?

 Cargo insurance covers all risks of physical loss of or damage to goods during transit, imports, exports and domestic carriage, including any incidental storage.
-Storage outside the ordinary course of transit can be added as an extension to a cargo insurance policy where both purchases and sales are covered, commonly known as a ‘stock throughput’.
+Storage outside the ordinary course of transit can be added as an extension to a cargo insurance policy where both purchases and sales are covered.

 Terrorism cover is only given during transit, and war risks are only covered during sea or air carriage.